-After breaking hard into turn eleven, 3 further slow speed corners gives you ample time to appreciate the turning ability of the cars before they are full throttle again towards turn 15.
+After breaking hard into turn eleven, 3 further slow speed corners give you ample time to appreciate the turning ability of the cars before they are full throttle again towards turn 15.

-My preferred seats in this grandstand are right at the apex of the corner for unrivaled views of overtakes and these corners.
-Seats at the other end have a great view of where the track doubles back on itself and the turn in to turn 15, so it all comes down to what you prefer.
+Best seats in this grandstand are right at the apex of the corner for unrivaled views of overtakes and these corners.
+Seats at the other end have a great view of where the track doubles back on itself and the turn in to turn 15.

 Wherever you are from left to right try and get seats higher up in the stand to be sure your view is unobstructed my the catch fencing and safety rails.

 With its similarly spectacular backdrop and views over the same section of track, lower priced Marina Grandstand could be considered ‘South Grandstand Lite’.